IIIF/api/source/api/presentation/2.0/index.md

 Each of the sections below recommends a URI pattern to follow for the different resources.
 This is not required and clients _MUST NOT_ construct the URIs by themselves, instead they _MUST_ follow links from within retrieved descriptions.

-The Base URI _RECOMMENDED_ for resources made available by the API is:
+The Base URI, to which additional information is appended, that is _RECOMMENDED_ for resources made available by the API is:

 ```
 {scheme}://{host}{/prefix}/{identifier}